mikemartinez99/RGenEDA/vignettes/introduction.md

 #> FBgn0000018        583        761        245        310      722      299      308
 ```

+We need to gather the metadata associated with these samples.
+In the
+case of the `pasilla` dataset, we have two major variables: `cond.type`
+and `lib.type` which we will explore.
+It is always a good practice to
+ensure that your samples are not scrambled between your counts matrix
+and metadata table.

 ``` r
 cond.type <-  c( "untreated", "untreated", "untreated","untreated", "treated", "treated", "treated" )
 lib.type   <-  c( "single-end", "single-end", "paired-end", "paired-end", "single-end", "paired-end", "paired-end" )